BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Had difficulty finding an hour to code due to family responsibilities and Halo 4.
 But I did.

 **Link(s) to work:** N/A (Did not upload the exercises)

+### Day 5: September 14, 2021

+**Today's Progress:** Worked through the final exercise in The Odin Project Flexbox material.

+**Thoughts:** Learned the holy grail layout.
+I have been creating this layout myself for years without knowing it had a name.
+But now, with Flexbox and media queries, I can make it responsive on smaller screens.

+**Link(s) to work:** N/A (Did not upload the exercise)